eipark/pff/README.md

 # Park Family Farm

-## Farmstand
+## Where to Buy Eggs

+**Farmstand**
-Unfortunately, do to frequent theft, we've had to pause our self-serve egg stand.
-Instead, if you want to pick up eggs, please call Steve at 551-215-2589 and arrange pickup. $7/dozen, cash or venmo.
+Unfortunately, due to frequent theft, we've had to pause our self-serve egg stand.
+Instead, if you want to pick up eggs, please call Steve at 551-215-2589 and arrange pickup at the farm. $7/dozen, cash or venmo.

+**Cafe**
+You can also buy eggs at [it's a hidden cafe](https://www.itsahiddencafe.com/) on Rt 206 in Hillsborough.
+They keep a steady stock of our eggs.

 ## About us
 We're a tiny farm in Hillsborough NJ along the Millstone River.
 Our mission is to steward our land, grow healthy food, and be a positive influence on the community.